Website Manager

 • Age 10 players

-• First time age 11 players
+• First-time age 11 players

 Division Description

-• 100% kid-pitch
+• 100% kid-pitch.

-• Steals are allowed but there is no leading-off
+• Steals are allowed, but there is no leading off.

-• Players at this level may be eligible for 8-10 year old All-Star team participation
+• Players at this level may be eligible for 8–10-year-old All-Star team participation.

-• Home plate umpires may be available, but parents/coaches are often needed to call balls and strikes from behind the mound
+• Home plate umpires may be available, but parents/coaches are often needed to call balls and strikes from behind the mound.

 Typical Skill Level

-• Consistent ability to throw and catch
+• Players have a consistent ability to throw and catch.

 Schedule Expectations

-• Teams typically have two evening practices per week on week nights
+• Teams typically have two evening practices per week on weeknights.

-• Teams typically have two games per week; one on a week night and one on Saturday
+• Teams typically have two games per week: one on a weeknight and one on Saturday.

-• Games are typically played at Hidden Cove Ballfields or Rotary Park
+• Games are typically played at Hidden Cove Ballfields or Rotary Park.

-• Practice and game schedules are typically released in March once teams are formed and coaches provide their availability
+• Practice and game schedules are typically released in March once teams are formed and coaches provide their availability.

 Uniforms

-• If you need cleats, there is a used cleat locker at the Parks Department.
-Please call Parks at 206-842-2306 to inquire.
+• If you need cleats, there is a used cleat locker at the Parks Department (call 206-842-2306 to inquire).

-Majors Baseball
+Majors Baseball (Ages 10 to 12)

 Ages